New Here? Get the Free Newsletter

 2. They promise to pay you a certain amount of money periodically (monthly, for instance) for the rest of your life.

-SPIAs (fixed ones, in particular) are helpful tools for two reasons:
+In contrast, fixed SPIAs are helpful tools for two reasons:

 1. They make retirement planning easier, and

-2. They allow for a higher withdrawal rate than you can safely take from a portfolio of stocks, bonds, and mutual funds.
+2. They allow for a higher withdrawal rate than you can safely take from a portfolio of stocks, bonds, and mutual funds over the course of a potentially-lengthy retirement.

 Retirement Planning with SPIAs